When does HSC DiscoveryCon start and end?

 Do I have to bring my own computer for video gaming?

 Yes!
-We will have a Minecraft Zone with both Creative and Survival servers running, and participants who wish to play Minecraft or play other online video games are encouraged to bring a laptop.
-HSC DiscoveryCon is unable to provide gaming laptops or desktops at this first event.
+We will have a Minecraft server running, and participants who wish to play Minecraft or play other online video games are encouraged to bring a laptop.
+HSC DiscoveryCon is unable to provide gaming laptops or desktops at this event.

 Will anyone else be there?